pkarsy/rcCalibrator/README.md

 new chip and the OSCCAL value is saved in the bootloader area and is unique for this chip.
 This is the reason there is no precompiled HEX for this bootloader.

+### Comparing ATmegaBoot(with OSCCAL support) with standard ATmegaBOOT/optiboot
+There are some pages around, that give instructions to use an uncalibrated atmega328p with a 38400 bootloader(usually optiboot or ATmegaBOOT).
+This is unreliable however, as some chips come from the factory with clock errors far worse than 2%.
+It is also non standard and requires an Arduino custom board definition (as far as I know).<br/>
+The ATmegaBOOT Makefile included here, uses the "osccal" utility to find the correct OSCCAL value.
+It compiles the ATmegaBOOT against this value and then uploads the .hex file to the atmega328p chip.
+This chip can then be used just like a proMini to upload code with 57600bps.
+Indeed, according to my tests, the upload process is bulletproof.

 ### rfboot
 I have written the bootloader [rfboot](https://github.com/pkarsy/rfboot) which can (optionally) set the optimal OSCCAL before